darren-reddick/k8s-lab-aws/README.md

     * Pulls the cluster join config from the S3 bucket
     * Joins the cluster using the config and kubeadm
 * An ssh key pair is created in the local **secrets/** directory which is used for sshing to the nodes

+### Kubernetes Versions

+So far this has been tested on:
+* 1.19.8
+* 1.20.0

+The terraform variable k8s_version is restricted to those that have been tested.
+This can be overridden just by updating the validation array.

 ## The Future